 Testbench includes processor, RAM, ROM and (simulator) file I/O.

 Top level file for synthesis includes processor, RAM, ROM, LCD display controller, 2x7segment LED display, keypad and UART.
 SDRAM controller, VGA interface and Ethernet port are in the works.

-An stdlib lookalike is in the works, as well as a port of Xinu.
+An stdlib lookalike is in the works, as well as a port of Xinu, hosted here.

 The floating point operations ADD and MULT are functional, DIV and SQRT are being implemented.

-The project is hosted here.
+The cMIPS project is hosted here.
 A more complete description can be found at docs/cMIPS.pdf, in the repository.

 To clone the repository you shall utter onto thy system

 git clone https://github.com/rhexsel/cmips.git

-To run the simulations you need to install ghdl from Sourceforge.
-As of May 2015, there is no Debian package for the VHDL compiler.
+To run the simulations you must install ghdl from Sourceforge.
+As of June 2016, there is no Debian package for the VHDL compiler.

-To compile and assemble code for the MIPS processor on an x86 PC, you need to install binutils plus a GCC cross-compiler.
+To compile and assemble code for the MIPS processor on an x86 Linux box you need to install binutils and the GCC cross-compiler.
 To do that, follow the instructions in cMIPS/docs/installCrosscompiler.

 Once you have ghdl and gcc installed, go to cMIPS/tests and run doTests.sh.
 If the output is a list of names, then the fun may begin.
 Otherwise, please do send an e-mail to roberto at inf . ufpr . br with the error message.